MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/crash-analyzer/index.md

 <!-- ====================================================================== -->
 ## Analyze stack traces in the Crash analyzer tool

-The **Crash analyzer** tool in DevTools unminifies the specially-formatted stack traces that you collected from users in production.
+The **Crash analyzer** tool in DevTools unminifies the specially formatted stack traces that you collected from users in production.
 If your source maps also contain the original source code, the **Crash analyzer** tool will show you the original file names and function names that make up the stack trace.

 <!-- ------------------------------ -->
 #### Make source maps accessible in DevTools

-The **Crash analyzer** tool uses the **Source module** information in the stack trace to retrieve the source maps that correspond to the script files in the stack trace, this means that you need to make your source maps accessible in DevTools.
+The **Crash analyzer** tool uses the **Source module** information that's in the stack trace to retrieve the source maps that correspond to the script files in the stack trace.
+This means that you need to make your source maps accessible in DevTools.

 The **Crash analyzer** tool works best if your source maps are securely stored using Azure Artifacts Symbol Server.
 This is because DevTools can retrieve source maps from the Azure Artifacts Symbol Server on demand when analyzing your error.
 See [Securely debug original code by publishing source maps to the Azure Artifacts symbol server](../javascript/publish-source-maps-to-azure.md).